iiiamken/docubot/README.md

 - Settings for Stripe and amount messages rendered ( Infinite query limit ) in chatbox in config folder.

 ## - Testing

+This project uses Playwright with Typescript and POM, Page Object Model, structure.

 - To run individial test file add route to file: